titolins/homelab/README.md

 - Improve ansible code
     - It's already a bit better now but something can still be done:
         - k3s role variables in variable files
-        - nvidia
-            - reboot should only happen when needed
         - mount should be idempotent (it's currently failing on second runs)
 - Enable secureboot?
     - See section above